AI Answering Service For Veterinary Clinics

 Can AI answer veterinary calls safely?

-Yes, when the call path avoids diagnosis, uses clinic-approved language, and routes urgency signals based on your protocol instead of generic medical advice.
+Yes, when the call path avoids diagnosis, uses clinic-approved language, and sends urgency signals through your protocol instead of generic medical advice.

 Can it schedule veterinary appointments?